 For the next year until I finished nursing training I’d fly standby to Sydney for four days every two months.
 Arriving at the airport I’d be personally escorted onto a flight by a stewardess just before the door of the plane closed.
 Except for one time about ten months after Bali.

 It was summertime.
-I started getting rigors–a sort of fever where one becomes extremely hot, then sweaty (I skipped this phase in the sequence as I seldom sweat), and finally cold and shivery–and feeling really tired.
+I started getting rigors–a sort of fever where one becomes extremely hot, then sweaty (I skipped this phase in the sequence as I seldom sweat), and finally cold and shivery–and feeling extremely tired.
 Eventually I couldn’t manage to work a whole shift without going to Casualty.
 But I gave up on doctors because they would never find anything wrong with me.
 When I was so sick I could hardly get up the stairs of the White House–I lived with several other nursing friends in a white house in White Street hence why we called it the White House–my friends insisted I go to the staff doctor at the hospital.
 Interestingly, I too was as white as a sheet by that time.

 Dr Mahoney took one look at me before ordering urgent blood tests for: glandular fever, hepatitis, and malaria because I had been to Indonesia recently.
 Next day I was home asleep after night duty when one of my friends came in to wake me.